Luxury rail holiday on the Al Andalus train in Andalusia with six nights on the train and two nights in Seville

 The prices displayed here are a guide only.
 Each holiday price will be tailor-made at the time of booking to reflect all actual costs including up-to-date special offers.

-• Private transfers between the airport and hotel
+• Private transfers between Seville airport and Seville hotel

-• Two nights’ bed and breakfast at Hospes Las Casas del Rey de Baeza, Seville based on two people sharing a Dreamer Room
+• One night's bed and breakfast at Hospes Las Casas del Rey de Baeza, Seville based on two people sharing a Dreamer Room

 • Concierge service and Expressions Holidays regional helpful hints

-The journey and how you get there You fly from London Gatwick to Seville with British Airways.
+The journey and how you get there You fly from London to Seville or Malaga with British Airways or Easyjet.
 The flying time is about 2hrs 45 mins.
 We include a private car transfer for you from the airport to the hotel and back again at the end of the holiday.
-For the journey between the hotel in Seville and the meeting point for the train, we suggest you take a local taxi.
+For the journey between the hotels in Seville and Malaga and the meeting point for the train, we suggest you take a local taxi.

 Luxury rail holiday on the Al Andalus train in Andalusia with six nights on the train and two nights in Seville